tomal00/barometer/README.md

 ## Deployment

-To run the Web App, simply navigate yourself to the root directory of the repo and the command below.
+To run the Web App and barometer, simply navigate yourself to the root directory of the repo and the command below.
 (this process may take up to several minutes)
 ```
 bash setup.sh
 ```
-The script will launch http server on the port specified in configuration and begin writing logs in to the database.
+The script will launch http server on the port specified in configuration and the barometer will begin writing logs in to the database.

 ## Built With